netkicorp/transactid-library-python/README.md

 ## PaymentACK

 Please refer to the [BIP70][1] documentation for detailed requirements for a PaymentACK.
 PaymentACKs are a bit different than other things in the library.
-Due to the fact that art of the PaymentACK is the Payment object you are acknowledging, it's not possible to create an ACK without first verifying a Payment.
+Due to the fact that part of the PaymentACK is the Payment object you are acknowledging, it's not possible to create an ACK without first verifying a Payment.

 * memo: Optional[str]